dotqurter/eco-engine-rs/README.md

 >Ugly, early code.

 ## Goals:
+- [ ] Fix the VSCode launch to be useful.
 - [ ] Begin work on basic rendering.
     - [x] Create a window.
     - [ ] Create a Vulkan instance.